Lyellr88/MARM-Protocol/README.md

 ## Contact

-For feedback or support, contact me on Reddit or Fiverr, info is in my bio.
+For feedback or support, contact me on Reddit( Alone-Biscotti6145) or Fiverr(cogniflowhq), links is in my bio.

 ---

 ## Credits

 This project was developed independently by me.
 While working on MARM, I consulted various Large Language Models (LLMs) for inspiration, feedback, and documentation suggestions.

 ---